codeforamerica/ohana-api-dev-box/README.md

   $ vagrant up
   ```

-(If you want to use VMWare Fusion instead of VirtualBox, write `vagrant up --provider=vmware_fusion` instead of `vagrant up` when building the VM for the first time.
-After that, Vagrant will remember your provider choice, and you won't need to include the `provider` flag again.)

 If the base box is not present, `vagrant up` fetches it first.

-After the installation has finished, you can access the virtual machine with the following command:
+After the installation has finished (it can take several minutes), you can access the virtual machine with the following command:

     host $ vagrant ssh
-    Welcome to Ubuntu 12.04 LTS (GNU/Linux 3.2.0-23-generic x86_64)
+    Welcome to Ubuntu 12.04 LTS (GNU/Linux 3.2.0-23-generic-pae i686)
     ...
     vagrant@ohana-api-dev-box:~$